 Mod Podge Dimensional Magic vs resin – which one should you pick?
-Find out the differences and what projects we recommend using for each.
+Find out the differences and what projects we recommend making with each.

 “Mod Podge Dimensional Magic vs resin – which one should I choose?”
 This is a question I get a lot, and it’s time to answer!
 They are VERY different products even though they get compared all the time.
 Oh, and in my opinion?